AspadaX/minimalRL-rs/README.md

 ## Progress

-I implemented PPO.
+- [X] Merged DQN into the main branch on Aug 25th, 2025

 Other implementations are on the way.

 I am still exploring reinforcement learning.
 If you would like to add other algorithms, please feel free to make a PR!

+## Implemented Algorithm

+- PPO
+- DQN

 ## How to get the most of this repo?